 The DRS was a set of colloid thrusters delivering forces of between and 5 and 30 micronewtons in order to precisely steer the satellite around the free-falling test masses.

 The results show that the test masses were almost motionless with respect to each other, with a relative acceleration lower than 1 part in 10 millionths of a billionth of Earth’s gravitational acceleration.
 This corresponds to the weight of a virus on Earth.

 LISA Pathfinder’s main scientific achievements

 LISA Pathfinder was used to test two different methods to measure Newton’s gravitational constant G, which is used to determine the force between two objects caused by gravity.
 The results obtained are consistent with the recommended CODATA (Committee on Data of the International Science Council) value.
-One of the methods uses electrostatic suspension forces to measure a change in acceleration of a test mass due to a displaced source mass.
-The second method measures a change in relative acceleration between two test masses due to a slowly varying fuel tank mass.
+One of the methods used electrostatic suspension forces to measure a change in acceleration of a test mass due to a displaced source mass.
+The second method measured a change in relative acceleration between two test masses due to a slowly varying fuel tank mass.

 Data acquired by LISA Pathfinder also allowed scientists to improve our understanding of the collapse of the wave function, the still poorly understood process responsible for driving physical systems from a quantum to a classical regime.
 (Read more about the contribution of LISA Pathfinder to calculations of wave function collapse models.)

 Strange but true